Pranava-Pai-N/Simple-Portfolio-Website/README.md

 - Fully responsive and modern UI
 - Showcases projects with descriptions and live links
 - About Me section highlighting skills and background
-- Contact form for inquiries
+- Contact form for inquiries using Formspree
 - Smooth scrolling and interactive animations

 ## 🛠️ Tech Stack